 Fitting solid fuel stoves to this type of vessel requires a professional.
 Protecting the structure of the boat from heat given off by the stove is vital.
 This means any hearth must be constructed correctly.
 Our boat stove fitters will be able to see if a solid fuel stove is right for your personal boat.

 Marine heating systems for sailing vessels such as yachts and sailing barges must take into account an extra consideration.
 When underway, the boat will heel over.
 Not every boat heating system on the market is constructed in a way that will allow this.
 Some diesel stoves are not suitable for sailing vessels, although there are alternatives available.
 Any stove, solid fuel or diesel, must be very securely affixed.
 Our boat stove fitters can ensure that this is the case.

 Most heating system function by combustion – i.e. they burn the fuel.
 This can produce byproducts such as Carbon Dioxide, condensation and most dangerously, Carbon Monoxide.
-When installing systems, particularly on sailing vessels which are subject to high winds in their day-to-day usage, it is vital that you consult a professional marine heating engineer who will advise on the safest place for the exhaust of these gases.
+When installing systems it is vital that you consult a professional marine heating engineer.
+Especially so on sailing vessels exposed to high winds and heeling.
+We will advise on the safest place for the exhaust of these gases.

-We strongly advise that you contact our marine gas engineers, who are registered with Gas Safe, to install any gas work on your boat, whether residential or leisure.
+Our marine gas engineers are registered with Gas Safe.
+We will install any LPG gas appliances work on your boat, whether residential or leisure.
 Our boat stove fitters can advise you on the right kind of chimney system for any solid fuel stoves

 Boat Plumbing Services